athompson36/psychosis/docs/SERVER_SERVICES.md

 ## Notes

-- The hub backend is running and accessible on port 4000
+- The Psychosis backend is running and accessible on port 5000
 - The frontend container shows as unhealthy - may need investigation
 - All Minecraft servers are operational except for the Cobblemon server
 - Portainer is available for container management on port 9000